Engineering Geological Characterization and Mapping

 ZUQUETTE, LV & GANDOLFI, N, 2004.
 Engineering geological mapping (in Port.).
 Oficina de Textos.
 S

 Geotechnical characterization.
 Field tests versus lab tests.
 Characterization of sandy soil and clay soils.
 Weathering profiles.
 Field mechanical characterization: SPT (correction factors and correlations) and other dynamic penetrometers (DPL; DPH, DPSH).
 Equipments, test conduction, results and correlation factors of Static penetration cone test (CPT, CPTu / piezocone, SCPTu), Vane shear test (VST), Pressuremeter test (PMT) and Plate bearing test (PLT).
-Geotechnical zoning based on data provided by different in situ tests.

 Programs where the course is taught: